 - Preheat oven to 350F, line an 8-by-8-inch pan with aluminum foil, spray with cooking spray; set aide.

 - For the Crust - Place Oreos in a food processor with melted butter, and process until very fine.
 (This can be done by hand by placing Oreos in a large ziplock and rolling over it with a rolling pin or similar heavy object like a coffee can.
 Transfer crumbs into large mixing bowl, add the butter, and stir until combined) Transfer buttery crumbs to prepared pan, and pack them down using your hands or a spatula.
 Bake for 10 to 12 minutes, or until just set.
 The crust is dark and it's hard to determine set from not set, but it will start drying out and getting lighter in color around the perimeter of the pan after about 10 minutes.
 That's all you're looking for; don't bake longer than 12 minutes or crust will be prone to cracking and crumbling when slicing the bars.
 Set pan aside.

-- Do not start this until crust is out of the oven because it goes fast and you don’t want fudge to set up until pan is out of the oven.
+- For the Mint and Chocolate Fudge Layers - Do not start this until crust is out of the oven because it goes fast and you don't want fudge to set up until pan is out of the oven.
 Work quickly when preparing these layers.

 - Place white chocolate chips in a small, microwave-safe bowl.
 Place semi-sweet chocolate chips in another small, microwave-safe bowl.
 Pour half the sweetened condensed milk over the white chips, and the remaining half over the semi-sweet chips; set chocolate bowl aside.
 Just eyeball dividing the milk, you don't have to measure.